liuggio/godfather/README.md

 - If you have a lot of classes that differs only by their behaviour...
 - If you have multiple conditional statements in order to define different behaviours...
+- Given an Object you want to know its manager...

 ## Installation